mmm-team/public-writeups/hitcon2024/web_gleamering_{star,hope}/README.md

 While encrypting the message via xor, there is no mod to key index (`buf.data[prefix.size + i] = key.data[i] ^ msg.data[i];`).
 This can lead memory leak.

-So, we can dump large amount of bytes through memory leak and finding `AUTHORIZATION_KEY` was able.
+So, we can dump large amounts of bytes through memory leak and finding `AUTHORIZATION_KEY` was able.

 The full exploit script is in `gleamering-star-solver.py`.

 # Gleamering Hope
-If the `is_backdoor` function return true, the `hex_decode` function is called.
-But, since the dst buffer is `&buf` not `buf.data`, the stack buffer overflow is occured.
+If the `is_backdoor` function returns true, the `hex_decode` function is called.
+But, since the dst buffer is `&buf`, not `buf.data`, the stack buffer overflow occurred.

 Further, if the `msg.size` is 0, the library simply returns binary address (`&enif_alloc_binary`).

-We have a stack overflow, no canary, binary base address.
-So gaining shell through ROP is trivial.
+We have a stack overflow, no canary, and a binary base address, so gaining a shell through ROP is trivial.

-We used `execv` function to execute system command, and got flag via curl command.
+We used the `execv` function to execute the system command, and got a flag via the curl command.

-the full exploit script is in `gleamering-hope-solver.py`.
+The full exploit script is in `gleamering-hope-solver.py`.